binodrajpandey/docker/README.md

 -a tells all lhe containers (exited too) on the system
 9. `docker stop <image_name>`</br>
  stop docker container
- 10. Docker port mapping from docker container to docker host `docker run -p 8080:8080 jenkins`</br>
+10.  `docker run -p 8080:8080 jenkins`</br>
  here first port value is for your docker host and second is for docker container.
- 11. Docker volume mapping </br>
- `docker run -v /opt/datadir:/var/lib/mysql mysql`
+11.  `docker run -v /opt/datadir:/var/lib/mysql mysql` </br>
+ - used to map volume
 12. `docker images -q` </br>
  where -q is used to ists ids only of images
 13. `docker rm containerId1 containerid2 containerid3`
 14. `docker rmi imageId`
 15. `docker inspect jenkins`
- 16. `docker history centos` -see all the command that we gave against given image
+16. `docker history centos` </br>
+ -see all the command that we gave against given image
- 17. `ocker stats containerId` -provide the statistics of container like cpu and memory utilization of the container 18.docker pause containerId //pause the processes in the container dokcer unpause containerId docker kill containerId /Kill the process in docker container docker restart containerId ocker Configurer service docker stop	//stop the docker daemon service docker start
+17. `ocker stats containerId` </br>
+ -provide the statistics of container like cpu and memory utilization of the container 18.`docker pause containerId `
+ -pause the processes in the container
+19. `dokcer unpause containerId`</br>
+20. `docker kill containerId`
+-kill the process in docker container
+21. `docker restart containerId`
+22. `service docker stop`</br>
+-stop the docker daemon
+23.`service docker start`
+24. `docker build -t imagename:tagname dir`

-In order to build your own image you have to create docker file with instructions on how to build your images. docker build -t imagename:tagname dir
+-In order to build your own image you have to create docker file with instructions on how to build your images.

 Docker File commands